ComeDownToUs/JavaPatterns/Ch7-Adapter/README.md

-Pretty self explanatory pattern really
+Pretty self explanatory pattern really.
+Converts one interface to operate within the constraints of another.